-One day I was sitting at my campsite, looking at all the Recreational Vehicles (RVs), and did some quick math in my head, trying to figure out how much money in RVs was surrounding me.
+One day I was sitting at my campsite, looking at all the Recreational Vehicles (RVs) and doing some quick math in my head, trying to figure out how much money in RVs was surrounding me.
 It was a lot.
 I know this doesn’t sound like an exciting way to spend my camping time, but the nerd part of my brain couldn’t resist.
 It got me thinking: How popular is RVing in the United States compared to other forms of entertainment and travel?

 Feel free to use or reference any of the information on this page for news articles, research, or other needs.
 I simply ask that you please include a reference to this page or www.outdoormiles.com when you use it.

 Camping and RVing are major parts of the US economy.
 As a result, it receives a considerable amount of research related to current trends, economic impacts, and projections for the future.
 In recent years, largely due to the Covid-19 pandemic, interest in camping and RVs surged, attracting many new people to the lifestyle.